Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Artifacts/samples/Sample2_HelloWorldNotebook.md

+# Create, Retrieve and Delete a Synapse Pipelines

+This sample demonstrates basic operations with two core classes in this library: NotebookClient and NotebookResource.
+NotebookClient is used to interact with Notebooks on Azure Synapse - each method call sends a request to the service's REST API.
+NotebookResource, along with related classes Notebook and NotebookCell, represent a notebook within Synapse.
+The sample walks through the basics of adding, retrieving, deleting a notebook.
+To get started, you'll need a connection endpoint to Azure Synapse.
+See the README for links and instructions.

+## Create pipeline client

+To interact with Notebooks on Azure Synapse, you need to instantiate a `NotebookClient`.
+It requires an endpoint URL and a TokenCredential.

 ```C# Snippet:CreateNotebookClient
 // Replace the string below with your actual endpoint url.
 string endpoint = "<my-endpoint-url>";
 var client = new NotebookClient(endpoint: new Uri(endpoint), credential: new DefaultAzureCredential());
 ```

+## Create a notebook

+To create an notebook, first create one or more `NotebookCell` with contents, and pass those into the Notebook constructor.

 ```C# Snippet:ConfigureNotebookResource
 string notebookName = "Test-Notebook";